Child Development Assistant, Certificate I

 Information

 The Child Development Program provides teacher training through a variety of courses.
-It requires students to spend a mjor part of their credit-hour time working with young children in various early childhood programs.
-In addition, it has expanded the role of the CDP in Laredo and the surrounding communities by offering online courses.
+It requires students to spend a major part of their credit-hour time working with young children in various early childhood programs.
+In addition, the program has expanded in Laredo and the surrounding communities by offering online courses.

-Laredo College offers two levels of study: a two-year Associate in Applied Science (A.A.S) degree in Child Development and one-year Child Development Assistant Certificate.
-Both are based on the principal that quality care makes a positive difference in the lives of children and their families.
+Laredo College offers two levels of study: a two-year Associate of Applied Science (A.A.S) degree in Child Development and one-year Child Development Assistant Certificate I. Both are based on the principal that quality care makes a positive difference in the lives of children and their families.
 Instruction is centered on lecture, lab, internship and field experience courses, which offer direct experience in a variety of settings.

 Contact Information